nattapong-c/dw-webboard-app/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your `.env.local` (for development) file or `.env.production` (for build version)
+To run this project, you will need to add the following environment variables to your `.env` file

 see example in .env.example file